John Hindle (businessman)

-Early life
+Biography

 Hindle was born on 20 November 1934.

-Hockey career
+Hindle played club hockey for Preston Hockey Club and became their first international player after making his England international debut against Scotland on 6 April 1957.

-Hindle played hockey for Great Britain at the 1960 and 1964 Olympic Games.
-Great Britain came fourth in 1960, so he missed out on a medal.
+Hindle played hockey for Great Britain, representing the country at the 1960 and 1964 Olympic Games.
+Great Britain came fourth in the hockey tournament at the 1960 Olympics, so he missed out on a medal.

-Business career
+He later played for Bowdon Hockey Club and made his 100th appearances for Lancashire in February 1969.

 Hindle was a Director of Brookhouse Properties from 1996 to 2012.
 In 2005, the Sunday Times estimated his net worth at GBP£102 million.

-Personal life and death

 Hindle resided in Sale, Greater Manchester.
 He had a daughter, Emma Hindle, an equestrian who has competed for Great Britain in Dressage at both the Athens and Beijing Olympic Games.
-Hindle died in 2012, and Emma now runs his property business.
+Hindle died in 2012.
+Emma now runs his property business.